Master of Science in Nursing Program and Options

 Recently, revisions have been made to the Master of Nursing program to better reflect the focus on leadership skills and on getting evidence into practice.
 A change in the name of the degree has also been approved with the curriculum changes.
 Students who complete the new curriculum will be awarded the degree of Master of Science in Nursing (MScN) while students who complete the old curriculum will be awarded the degree of Master of Nursing (MN).

-The Master of Nursing (MN) program prepares nurses at an advanced level to contribute to evidence-informed practice and to provide leadership in nursing in a variety of practice settings.
+The Master of Science in Nursing (MScN) program prepares nurses at an advanced level to contribute to evidence-informed practice and to provide leadership in nursing in a variety of practice settings.

-The MN program is based on the belief that advanced practice in nursing requires graduate level preparation that provides students with the opportunity to broaden and deepen their knowledge and competencies in nursing.
+The MScN program is based on the belief that advanced practice in nursing requires graduate level preparation that provides students with the opportunity to broaden and deepen their knowledge and competencies in nursing.

 Graduates of the program will be able to:

 - Demonstrate an integration of advanced knowledge from a variety of sources and application to nursing practice, research, education and administration.

 - Demonstrate the knowledge and skills to access, critically appraise, synthesize and use theory and empirical evidence from a variety of sources to plan, implement and evaluate solutions to health and health system challenges.

 - Collaborate in research, evaluation, and quality improvement related initiatives.

 - Apply principles and methods of change, knowledge translation and policy development to practice issues.